datacarpentry/semester-biology/exercises/Making-choices-dna-or-rna-R.md

 language: R
 ---

-Write a function, `dna_or_rna(sequence)`, that determines if a sequence of base pairs is DNA, RNA, or if it is not possible to tell given the sequence provided.
+Write a function, `dna_or_rna()`, which takes a `sequence` as an argument, that determines if a sequence of base pairs is DNA, RNA, or if it is not possible to tell given the sequence provided.
 Since all the function will know about the material is the sequence the only way to tell the difference between DNA and RNA is that RNA has the base Uracil (`"u"`) instead of the base Thymine (`"t"`).
 You can check if a string contains a character (or a longer substring) in R using `grepl(substring, string)`.
-Have the function return one of three outputs: `"DNA"`, `"RNA"`, or `"UNKNOWN"`.
+Have the function return one of three outputs:
+`"DNA"`, `"RNA"`, or `"UNKNOWN"`.
 Use the function to test each of the following sequences.

 ```
 seq1 <- "ttgaatgccttacaactgatcattacacaggcggcatgaagcaaaaatatactgtgaaccaatgcaggcg"